 3. TITLE

-Goods shall become the property of the Buyer and or Customer upon payment or upon Delivery, whichever occurs earlier.
+Goods shall become the property of the Buyer upon payment or upon Delivery, whichever occurs earlier.

 Vendor agrees to make the Goods available to Purchaser F.O.B.
 Vendor's facility.
 Purchaser agrees to deliver the Goods to its warehouse in Victoria, Texas.
 Purchaser shall be responsible for, and shall indemnify Vendor against, any loss of or damage to the Goods while the Goods are in Purchaser’s possession, whether such loss or damage be through theft, pilferage, deterioration, or otherwise.
-At all times while the Goods are in the possession and control of Purchaser, ft shall furnish and maintain a suitable and secure place for storage and shall, at its sole expense, be responsible for any loss, damage, theft, injury, disappearance or destruction by any cause or instrumentality while in transit to or from Purchaser or while in possession of Purchaser, for an amount equal to the replacement value of the Goods.
+At all times while the Goods are in the possession and control of Purchaser, Purchaser shall furnish and maintain a suitable and secure place for storage and shall, at its sole expense, be responsible for any loss, damage, theft, injury, disappearance or destruction by any cause or instrumentality while in transit to or from Purchaser or while in possession of Purchaser, for an amount equal to the replacement value of the Goods.

 Vendor is hereby given, and shall be deemed to have a security interest in the Goods.
-Purchaser agrees to take any action requested by Vendor to protect Vendor's ownership interest in the Goods, including without limitation execution and filing of financing statements to create and perfect a security interest in the Goods.
+Purchaser agrees to take any reasonable action requested by Vendor to protect Vendor's ownership interest in the Goods, including without limitation execution and filing of financing statements to create and perfect a security interest in the Goods.
 Purchaser shall not commingle the Goods with its property or the property of any other entity.
+Such actions shall require Purchaser to incur any costs or expenses.

 4. REVISION